dreftymac/demo.blockspring/README.md

 It would be great if blockspring web-gui allowed signed commits for function invocations.

+In plain english, I should be able to trust both the function argument input and function code at the time the function was run, just as much as I can trust the content of an individual commit to a git repository.

-This would enable the ability to do authenticated audit trails, just like with a git repository.
+This would enable the ability to do authenticated audit trails, just like with git.

 Any time a function is run, the arguments passed into the function and the output resulting from those inputs could both be signed by a committer and kept in an auditable trail that is capable of accepting branches and tags, just like git.

 This would enable teams to transmit non-static content to each other with a degree of confidence in the accuracy, validity and authenticity of the content.

+This is a transformational and powerful concept, because it allows a high degree of trust and reliability for the tool, and the ability to trace any unexpected results and track them to the relevant team member(s).

 ### Blockspring piping (chained functions)